GollyJerTest/token-art-test/README.md

 <br />

 ## Contributing
-Fork the repo, create (by copying [this JSON file](configuration-sample.json)) or edit a configuration file, and submit a pull-request!
+1. Fork the repo, create a new collection config (by copying [this JSON file](configuration-sample.json)) or edit an existing collection configuration file, and submit a pull-request!

 ---